Tell me more ×

 What is MTU?

-Your MTU - also known as the Maximum Transmission Unit - value is a restriction set to have a limit for how many bytes are received and sent.
-You can check more details by visiting the Wikipedia Page about it.
+Your MTU - also known as the Maximum Transmission Unit - value is a restriction set to have a limit of the amount of data that may be sent per packet.
+You can check more details by visiting the Wikipedia Page.

 How do I check and edit the MTU?